-In this section, you'll install and set up Cura for your NWA3D A31E.
+In this section, you'll install and set up Cura for your NWA3D A31.

 - a.
 Install Ultimaker Cura on a PC or Mac.
 Both the .exe and .dmg versions are included on your microSD card.
 You can also download Cura from the Ultimaker Cura website. - b.
 Open the Cura application.
 When it's opened for the first time, you'll see the "Add Printer" window.
-Select "Custom > Custom FDM machine."
-In the middle right, type "NWA3D A31E" for the printer name, and then click the "Add Printer" button on the lower right.
-(The "E" represents the Engineering A31 with a 0.6mm nozzle-which is a different Machine Setting than the standard NWA A31 with a 0.4mm nozzle.)
+(If not, select "Settings" from the pull-down menu, then "Printer," then "Add printer.")
+Select "Add a non-networked printer" and scroll down to "NWA 3D LLC" and click on it.
+Select "NWA3D A31" and click the "Add" button on the lower right.